 OCMH coordinates the development of citywide policies and strategies to fill critical gaps in mental healthcare.

-We work with City agencies to reduce barriers to mental health care for underserved communities.
+We work with City agencies to reduce barriers to mental health care for marginalized communities.
 Our priorities are rooted in equity, racial justice, and cultural responsiveness.
 We adopt a community-centered and strength-based approach that recognizes diverse perspectives, lived experiences, resilience, and the unique needs of New Yorkers.

 Mental health is not the absence of mental illness, rather the presence of well-being, and the ability to cope with life’s stresses.